dennyzz/dennyzz.github.io/_projects/4_Eboard.markdown

  * Build the Battery Electronics

 ### Design Ideas/Process
 To get started with this build, it is best to start simple and plan for increasing features as progress is made.
-In this way, a minimum viable product beginning should be done.
+In this way, I can start with the minimum viable product and build upon it as having a functional project is much easier to test with.
 This brings us to our core components
  * Deck + Trucks + Wheels
- * Motor + Motor Mounting + Gearing
+ * Motor + Motor Mounts + Gearing
- * Motor Controller
+ * Motor Controller + controller
  * Power Source
-Even the longboard could be borrowed for now to start with testing, so that there is always some hardware that is actually working.

-Some fun future ideas are to port over our BMS architecture from UMSolarCar to create a 10 or 12 cell battery pack with monitoring.

 ## Github Repository
 [//]: # (The repository will probably contain the custom stmf4 BMS firmware as well as PCB design and BOM lists) Not yet setup, still working on initial HW design